GurpreetD13/instock-mulan-api/README.md

 # InStock - Server Side

 InStock is an inventory management system for a warehouse distribution chain that manages a growing list of warehouses.
+This project is a collaborative project built by 4 highly ambitious Web Developers using Agile methodology, daily scrums and a Jira board for tracking progress and bugs.
 The Front End is built with React.js and styled with SASS.
 The Back End is built with Node and Express using MVC architecture.
 Data is persisted in a MySQL database, using Knex.js to interface with the DB.
 The application is fully responsive and will work well with screens of any sizes ranging from 320px in width and higher.

 ## Tech Stack